blog2i2j/WINBIGFOX.._..TimeScribe/CONTRIBUTING.md

 5. **Database configuration and setup**:
     Update the `.env` file with your database credentials.

-    Optionally, if you want use sqlite for local development, follow the step below:
+    For local development, we use SQLite.
+Follow the steps below:

     ```bash
     touch database/database.sqlite